 EM energy rapidly becomes more intense as you get closer to the source.
 For this reason, EMI from hand-held devices is of special concern.
-(See C.1 pg.
-9) A person using one of these devices can bring high levels of EM energy very close to your chair without you knowing it.
+(See C.I above) A person using one of these devices can bring high levels of EM energy very close to your chair without you knowing it.